napo99/TG-Bot/services/liquidation-aggregator/README.md

 ## 🧠 Unified Open Interest Engine (October 2025 refresh)

+**Symbol coverage:** OI providers accept any base asset.
+The CLI helper ships with BTC pre-wired; import `UnifiedOIAggregator` to request ETH or others.

 The multi-exchange OI implementation has been consolidated under `src/core/exchanges`.
 Production wrappers remain in `services/market-data/` so existing tooling keeps working, but new integrations should import directly from the `core.exchanges` package.

 - **Library usage**